 Once a joint text is agreed upon by the Conciliation Committee in early November, the Council and the Parliament have 14 days to approve or reject it.
-The Parliament may adopt the budget even if the Council rejects the joint text.
+The Parliament may adopt the budget even if the Council rejects the joint text, but with a specific majority (majority of component members and three-fifths of the votes cast).
 In case the Council and the Parliament both reject the joint draft or fail to decide, the budget is rejected and the Commission has to submit a new draft budget.

-If, at the beginning of a financial year, the budget has not yet been definitively adopted, a sum equivalent to not more than 1/12 of the budget appropriations for the preceding financial year may be spent each month.
+If, at the beginning of a financial year, the budget has not yet been definitively adopted, a sum equivalent to not more than 1/12 of the budget appropriations for the preceding financial year may be spent each month (system of provisional twelves).

 In the event of unavoidable, exceptional or unforeseen circumstances, the Commission may propose during the year, that the budget as adopted be amended; it does this by submitting draft amending budgets.